djh20/ardleaf/README.md

 # ArdLeaf
 An arduino library for reading information from a Nissan Leaf canbus.

-Still in early development, doesn't really contain anything at the moment.
+Still in early development, it doesn't really contain anything at the moment.